Agustina data transfer

 rclone --config=/full/path/to/rclone.conf copy agustina:/path/to/remote/directory /path/to/local/directory --progress

-Agustina also has a rclone module installed to copy files ans folder from remote to local, to load the module the commmand is:
+Agustina also has a rclone module installed to copy files and folders from remote to local, to load the module the commmand is:

 module load rclone/1.69.3